 Particular industries have the edge when it comes to small business grants.
 For instance:

-- AgriMarketing — SME Component - SMEs that are part of the agriculture, agri-food, fish or seafood sectors may be eligible for funding of up to $250,000.
+- AgriMarketing — SME Component – SMEs that are part of the agriculture, agri-food, fish, or seafood sectors may be eligible for funding of up to $250,000.
 Eligible projects must aim to develop new export markets or further penetrate existing export markets.
-To be eligible, your company must have annual sales of no more than $50 million, have completed market research, be export and market ready and contribute a minimum of 50% of the project costs.
+To be eligible, your company must have annual sales of no more than $50 million, have completed market research, be export and market ready, and contribute a minimum of 50 percent of the project costs.

 - Toronto Region Sustainability Program – The purpose of the Toronto Region Sustainability Program is to cut down on the amount of smog, greenhouse gases, toxic releases to the air and sewers, and hazardous wastes which threaten the region’s environmental health.
 To this end, the program provides one-stop pollution prevention technical assistance for SME manufacturers in the Greater Toronto Area (GTA), and a 50 percent cost-share funding incentive, up to a maximum of $5,000.

-- Bioenterprise Seed Funding Program - Businesses in the agriculture, agri-food, sustainable or environmental technology sectors in southern Ontario could access up to $30,000 in seed funding and coaching and mentorship support services.
-(Note that applicants must match the grant with their own financial contribution.)
+- Bioenterprise Seed Funding Program – Businesses in the agriculture, agri-food, sustainable, or environmental technology sectors in southern Ontario could access up to $30,000 in seed funding as well as coaching and mentorship support services.
+Applicants must match the grant with their own financial contribution.

 The Best Canadian Small Business Grants of All

-However, don't despair.
-While small business grants with no strings attached for just anybody who wants to start a business are few and far between, even better financial assistance is available - programs.
+While small business grants with no strings attached are few and far between, even better financial assistance is available, in the form of programs.

-If you are willing to make the required contribution, (often some kind of sweat equity) and demonstrate your level of commitment, these programs offer small business funding and the kind of support, such as training and/or mentoring that can make the difference between success and failure.
+But there's one caveat.
+You must be willing to make the required contribution (often sweat equity) and demonstrate your level of commitment.
+If you do that, these programs offer small business funding as well as training and/or mentoring, which can make the difference between success and failure.

-- Self Employment Program - What makes this program so outstanding is the level of support provided.
-Participants not only get help in creating a business plan for a viable business, but receive income support while they do it – for up to a year (or up to 78 weeks for a person with a disability).
+- Self Employment Program – What makes this program so outstanding is the level of support provided.
+Participants not only get help in creating a business plan but receive income support while they do it for up to a year (or 78 weeks for a person with a disability).
 You have to be Employment Insurance eligible to apply.

-- Summer Company - Students in Ontario aged 15 to 29 can receive small business grants ("awards") of up to $3000 and hands-on entrepreneur training and support to run their own summer businesses.
-(Applicants must not be eligible for other self-employment programs, such as the Ontario Self-Employment Benefit.)
+- Summer Company – Students in Ontario aged 15 to 29 can receive small business grants (i.e, awards) of up to $3,000 as well as hands-on entrepreneur training and support to run their own summer businesses.
+Applicants must not be eligible for other self-employment programs, such as the Ontario Self-Employment Benefit.